team-dev-docs/devdocsprod-dev-docs/docs/Internal-Docs/Install-the-Extension-and-Create-Your-First-Internal-Docs.md

 Now lets hit `shift command p` and find/click the command <code>Open Dev-docs</code>.
 ![](/img/install_the_vscode_extension/step_9.png)

-## Step 5: Edit Your First General Document
+## Step 5: Edit Your First General Onboarding Document

 The Dev-Docs text editor should open to the general document for your codebase that covers a general overview of the codebase.
+This is an excellent place to start creating your onboarding documentation.

 ![](/img/install_the_vscode_extension/step_10.png)

 Feel Free to start typing and it will autosave to Dev-Docs.
+Consider adding information about project setup, coding standards, and important architectural decisions to help new team members get up to speed quickly.

 ![](/img/install_the_vscode_extension/step_11.png)

-## Step 6: Edit Your First Document Tied to Code
+## Step 6: Edit Your First Onboarding Document Tied to Code

-You can also create documentation tied to any specific code files.
+You can also create onboarding documentation tied to any specific code files.
+This is particularly useful for explaining complex components or critical parts of your codebase.
 To do this, right click on any codefile and select **open Dev-doc for current file**.

 ![](/img/install_the_vscode_extension/step_14.png)

-## Step 7: Done
+## Step 7: Organize Your Onboarding Docs

 Now any documentation created by Dev-Docs will be saved as markdown in the Dev-Docs folder.
+Consider creating a structured hierarchy for your onboarding docs, such as "Getting Started", "Code Structure", "Development Workflow", and "Troubleshooting" to make it easier for new team members to navigate.

 ![](/img/install_the_vscode_extension/step_19.png)

+## Step 8: Share and Iterate

+Once you've created your initial onboarding docs, share them with your team and gather feedback.
+Regularly update and refine your documentation to ensure it remains relevant and helpful for new team members joining your project.